-- Home > Blog > Uncategorized > How Small Businesses Can Benefit from the Infrastructure Bill
+- Home > Blog > Small Business Success > How Small Businesses Can Benefit from the Infrastructure Bill

 As small businesses across the country continue to dig out from Covid-19 losses, President Biden’s newly passed infrastructure bill is proving to be a beacon of light at the end of the post-Covid recovery tunnel.
 The $1.2 trillion bill is expected to be a major boon to small businesses, particularly those in a position to support infrastructure-related projects.

 So how can your company make the most of the passed legislation?
 We take a closer look at the bill’s highlights and benefits, and how your small business can prepare now to capitalize on the coming windfall.

 Infrastructure Bill Highlights

 The historic bill – known as the Infrastructure Investment and Jobs Act of 2021 – provides for spending on much needed traditional infrastructure improvements, like roads, highways, bridges, airports and waterways.
 The legislation also proposes funding for modern infrastructure needs, including electric vehicle charging stations, cybersecurity initiatives, and extended broadband networks.
 Specific budgetary allocations include: